 gitlab plugin for RepoBee to be able to interface with

 GitLab.
-See Using Existing Plugins for instructions on how to use plugins.
+See Installing plugins (the install action) for instructions on how to use plugins.

 Provide the url to a GitLab instance host (not to the api endpoint, just to